Think-aloud interviews: A tool for exploring student statistical reasoning: Case studies

-For \qname{vitamin-c}, the correct answer choice is that vitamin C causes faster recovery from colds, because the study described is a randomized experiment.
-In think-aloud interviews, 4 of 6 students answered correctly; however, two students who answered correctly strongly believed that ``correlation does not equal causation,'' but still picked the correct answer because it made sense to them that vitamin C actually would cause subjects to recover faster from a cold.
-One student said you ``usually can't assume causation,'' then picked the causal answer despite hesitating and stating that it is just correlation.
-While students may get questions (particularly multiple choice questions) correct for the wrong reason, or just by guessing, in initial think-alouds with \qname{vitamin-c} we saw students answering the question correctly despite truly believing the opposite conclusion (that ``correlation does not equal causation").
+For \qname{clinical-trial}, the intended answer choice (B) is that vitamin C causes faster recovery from colds, because the study described is a randomized experiment.
+In think-aloud interviews, four of six students answered correctly; however, none of these four students referred to random assignment as they thought aloud.
+Two students who answered correctly told us they strongly believed that ``correlation does not equal causation,'' but still picked the intended answer because it made sense to them that vitamin C actually would cause subjects to recover faster from a cold (Students 9 and 10).
+One said you ``usually can't assume causation'' (Student 9), then picked the causal answer despite hesitating and stating that it is just correlation.
+While students may get questions (particularly multiple choice questions) correct for the wrong reason, or just by guessing, in initial think-alouds with \qname{clinical-trial} we saw students answering the question correctly despite truly believing the opposite conclusion (that ``correlation does not equal causation'').
+Furthermore, of the two who answered incorrectly, both chose answer C, refusing to make causal claims despite the random assignment.
+One believed that you can only ever talk about significance, not causation (Student 11), while the other stated they did not see any difference between this question and \qname{books} (Student 12).